software-students-spring2025/3-python-package-bytebusters/README.md

 - Example commands for morse input file to text output file: `PYTHONPATH=src python -m morse --input_file input.txt --output_file output.txt --file_mode morse_to_text`
 - Example commands for including a sound output: `PYTHONPATH=src python -m morse --text "HELLO WORLD" --sound`

-## Testing
+## How to run unit tests

+Some example unit tests are included within the `tests` directory.
+To run these tests...

-1. Follow steps in development set up .
+1. Follow steps in development set up.
-2. Run `pytest`.
+2. Install `pytest` into the virtual environment by the command `pipenv install pytest`.
+3. Run `pytest` in the main project directory.
+4. Tests should never fail.
+Any failed tests indicate that the production code is behaving differently from the behavior expected.

+## Continuous integration

+This project has a continuous integration workflow that builds and runs unit tests with every code update to Github.

 ## How to contribute